Nabers helps No. 16 LSU rout Purdue 63-7 in Citrus Bowl - NewsBreak

 Nabers helps No. 16 LSU rout Purdue 63-7 in Citrus Bowl

-ORLANDO, Fla. — (AP) — LSU has had plenty of talent come through its receiver room in recent years: Odell Beckham Jr. and Jarvis Landry.
-Ja’Marr Chase and Justin Jefferson.
-For most of this season it was Kayshon Boutte.

-Malik Nabers made a bid to join those names on Monday, when he threw for a touchdown, caught one and had 163 yards receiving in the No. 16 Tigers' 63-7 rout of Purdue in the Citrus Bowl.
+ORLANDO, Fla.
+(AP) — Malik Nabers threw for a touchdown, caught one and had 163 yards receiving in No. 16 LSU’s 63-7 rout of Purdue in the Citrus Bowl on Monday.

-“That's kind of the mantle of LSU wide receivers,” Tigers coach Brian Kelly said of Nabers, who was the game's MVP.
-“It's his opportunity now, and you can see that he wanted to make sure that he made a statement out there today.”

-LSU never trailed, recording 594 yards of offense and concluding the scoring with Quad Wilson's 99-yard interception return for a touchdown.
+LSU never trailed against the Boilermakers, recording 594 yards of offense and concluding the scoring with Quad Wilson's 99-yard interception return for a touchdown.

-The Tigers (10-4) finished with at least 10 wins for the first time since the 2019 season, when Joe Burrow, Chase and Jefferson led undefeated LSU to a national title.
+The Tigers (10-4) finished with at least 10 wins for the first time since the 2019 season, when Joe Burrow, Ja’Marr Chase and Justin Jefferson led undefeated LSU to a national title.

 The Boilermakers (8-6) were led by interim coach Brian Brohm after his brother, Jeff, left at the end of the regular season to take Louisville’s head coaching job.
 Ryan Walters, formerly the defensive coordinator at Illinois, will now take over as Purdue's coach.